Multi-document Summarization via Deep Learning Techniques: A Survey: Introduction

-Multi-document summarization task enjoys a wide range of real world applications, including summarization on news \cite{fabbri-etal-2019-multi}, scientific publications \cite{yasunaga2019scisummnet}, emails \cite{carenini2007summarizing, zajic2008single}, product reviews \cite{gerani2014abstractive}, lecture feedback \cite{luo2015summarizing, luo2016automatic}, Wikipedia articles generation \cite{liu2018generating}, medical documents \cite{afantenos2005summarization} and software project activities \cite{alghamdi2020human}.
-Recently, multi-document summarization technology has also received a great amount of attention in the industry.
-An intelligent multilingual news reporter bot named Xiaomingbot \cite{xu2020xiaomingbot} was developed for news generation.
-This bot is able to summarize multiple news into one article and then translate it into multiple languages.
-Massive application requirements and rapidly growing online data promote the development of multi-document summarization.
-However, the majority of existing methods still generate summaries with manually crafted features \cite{mihalcea2005language, wan2006improved}, such as sentence position features \cite{baxendale1958machine, erkan2004lexrank}, sentence length features \cite{erkan2004lexrank}, proper noun features \cite{vodolazova2013extractive}, cue-phrase features \cite{gupta2010survey}, biased word features, sentence-to-sentence cohesion, sentence-to-centroid cohesion.
-The existing works using traditional algorithms can be divide into the following categories: term frequency-inverse document frequency (TF-IDF) based methods \cite{radev2004centroid, baralis2012multi}, clustering based methods \cite {goldstein2000multi, wan2008multi}, graph based methods \cite{mani1997multi, wan2006improved} and latent semantic analysis based methods \cite{arora2008latent, haghighi2009exploring}.
+MDS enjoys a wide range of real-world applications, including summarization of news \cite{fabbri-etal-2019-multi}, scientific publications \cite{yasunaga2019scisummnet}, emails \cite{carenini2007summarizing, zajic2008single}, product reviews \cite{gerani2014abstractive}, medical documents \cite{afantenos2005summarization}, lecture feedback \cite{luo2015summarizing, luo2016automatic}, software project activities \cite{alghamdi2020human}, and Wikipedia articles generation \cite{liu2018generating}.
+Recently, MDS technology has also received a great amount of industry attention; an intelligent multilingual news reporter bot named Xiaomingbot \cite{xu2020xiaomingbot} was developed for news generation, which can summarize multiple news sources into one article and translate it into multiple languages.
+Massive application requirements and rapidly growing online data have promoted the development of MDS.
+Existing methods using traditional algorithms are based on: term frequency-inverse document frequency (TF-IDF) \cite{radev2004centroid, baralis2012multi}, clustering \cite {goldstein2000multi, wan2008multi}, graphs \cite{mani1997multi, wan2006improved} and latent semantic analysis \cite{arora2008latent, haghighi2009exploring}.
+Most of these works still generate summaries with manually crafted features \cite{mihalcea2005language, wan2006improved}, such as sentence position features \cite{baxendale1958machine, erkan2004lexrank}, sentence length features \cite{erkan2004lexrank}, proper noun features \cite{vodolazova2013extractive}, cue-phrase features \cite{gupta2010survey}, biased word features, sentence-to-sentence cohesion and sentence-to-centroid cohesion.
+Deep learning has gained enormous attention in recent years due to its success in various domains, for instance, computer vision \cite{krizhevsky2012imagenet}, natural language processing \cite{devlin2014fast} and multi-modal learning \cite{hu2020soft}.
+Both industry and academia have embraced deep learning to solve complex tasks due to its capability of capturing highly nonlinear relations of data.
+Moreover, deep learning based models reduce dependence on manual feature extraction and pre-knowledge in the field of linguistics, drastically improving the ease of engineering \cite{Amirsina2020natural}.
+Therefore, deep learning based methods demonstrate outstanding performance in MDS tasks in most cases \cite{li2020leveraging,cao2015learning, Lu2020multixscience, liu2019hierarchical, logan2019scoring}.
+With recently dramatic improvements in computational power and the release of increasing numbers of public datasets, neural networks with deeper layers and more complex structures have been applied in MDS \cite{liu2019hierarchical, li2017cascaded}, accelerating the development of text summarization with more powerful and robust models.
+These tasks are attracting attention in the natural language processing community; the number of research publications on deep learning based MDS has increased rapidly over the last five years.